 The need for special schemes

-VAT compliance, particularly with the advent of Making Tax Digital, can be disproportionately arduous and complex for smaller businesses.
-The compulsory registration threshold of £85,000 is not a particularly large amount.
-A fledgling business can easily find itself being legally required to comply with the VAT legislation early in its life.
+VAT compliance, particularly with the introduction of Making Tax Digital, can be disproportionately difficult and complex for smaller businesses.
+The compulsory registration threshold of £90,000 is not a particularly large amount.
+A start up business can easily find itself being legally required to comply with the VAT legislation early in its life.
 Even where the threshold is not exceeded, the complexity and extra costs of VAT compliance may put businesses off registering voluntarily.
 Potentially costing them thousands of pounds in unclaimed input tax.
-VAT record checks are more frequent than for other taxes too.
+HMRC offers a range of special VAT schemes designed to simplify the process and ease the administrative burden on businesses.

 VAT schemes types